jbutko/slot-machine-assessment/README.md

 ## Notes

-Live preview of the app can be seen on github pages: https://jbutko.github.io/slot-machine-assessment The new version of the app is deployed automatically by github actions CI [[workflow](https://github.com/jbutko/slot-machine-assessment/blob/master/.github/workflows/github-pages-publish.yaml)]
+Live preview of the app can be seen on github pages: https://jbutko.github.io/slot-machine-assessment.
+The new version of the app is deployed automatically by github actions CI [[workflow](https://github.com/jbutko/slot-machine-assessment/blob/master/.github/workflows/github-pages-publish.yaml)]
 Code was auto formatted with Prettier.

 In total it tooks me about 3MDs to finalize the assessment.
 Much time was spent on making the calculation of new reels positions and spinning animation to work nicely together.

 ## Development

-To start the app install dependencies at first: `yarn install` and then to start the app run following command: `yarn start` To build the app: `yarn build`
+To start the app install dependencies at first: `yarn install` and then start the app with following command: `yarn start` To build the app: `yarn build`

 (c) Jozef Butko, April 2021